0xver/metaget/README.md

 ## Get NFT metadata using the contract address and token ID

-MetaSearch is a NFT metadata lookup providing the name, symbol, tokenURI, and owner (ERC721 only).
-Enter the NFT contract address and token ID to fetch its metadata (MetaMask required).
+MetaGet is a NFT metadata lookup providing the name, symbol, tokenURI, and owner.
+Enter the NFT contract address and token ID to fetch its metadata.
 Install MetaGet to use the interface locally.

 # Installation
 Clone metaget